Slipbox workflow

 But my solution, and it’s the most common one, is to simply not know what’s in the graph very well.
 The guy who invented Zettelkasten said navigating his knowledge graph was (eventually, after it was quite big) like conversation – it often surprised him.

-Some software, including org-roam v2 and Logseq, have the wonderful property that notes need not be tied to disk files in the sense of one-note-per-file.
-This means you get to have hierarchy when you want to: you can write a very large note without needing to look at it as an indivisible chunk – any section therein can be registered as a complete note of its own, while staying part of the large document also.
+Some software, including org-roam v2, org-node,and Logseq, have the wonderful property that notes need not be tied to disk files in the sense of one-note-per-file.
+This means you get to have hierarchy when you want to: you can write a very large note without needing to treat it as an indivisible chunk – any section therein can be "registered" as a complete note of its own, while staying part of the large document also.

-Of course you could just have notes that are a hierarchical list of links to atomic notes, but sometimes it feels more natural to write a linear document without linkifying every last thing.
+Of course, if you didn't have such software, you could just have notes that are a hierarchical list of links to atomic notes, a kind of meta-note, but sometimes it feels more natural to write a linear document without linkifying every last thing.

 Acyclic slipbox?🔗

 Imagine you want to print out your notes.
-Maybe for your future amnesic 70-year old self.
+Maybe for your future amnesic self at the elderly home.
 Before it's possible to sort them to easily read in sequence, they have to be acyclic, meaning that the whole network of hyperlinks form a DAG (directed acyclic graph).

 I think it's silly to put in a lot of effort just to enable a sequential printout, but I'm wondering whether imposing acyclicity can also help the sense of logical structure, and help whoever walks the notes to not walk in circles.